selivan/https-ssl-cert-check/README.md

 #### Using with busybox, like Alpine-based Docker images

 Busybox `date` can not parse date format from `openssl`.
 If you are using busybox, for example for Alpine-based Docker images, install `coreutils` package.
+And don't forget to update first line to `#!/bin/ash`.

 **P.S.** If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/https-ssl-cert-check-zabbix).